henryhoenig/race_louisville_traffic_stops/README.md

 * In second division: 73% of all stops were of Black motorists, but white motorists faced higher probability of being searched.

-* In 10,000 simulations, the probability of white motorists facing greater chance of search was 1.0.
+* In 10,000 simulations, the probability of white motorists facing a greater chance of search was 1.0.

-* Rates of search high for both: 22.8% for whites, 18% for Blacks.
+* Rates of search were high for both: 22.8% for whites, 18% for Blacks.

 * More than twice as many stops of Black motorists than white ones.